 Poecilid livebearers are native to the southeastern United States, Mexico, Central America, northern South America and many islands of the Caribbean Sea.
-Guppies and mosquito fish have been introduced to many parts of Asia to help control malaria causing mosquitos and are now established in virtually all tropical and sub-tropical regions of the world.
+Guppies and mosquito fish have been introduced to many parts of Asia to help control malaria-causing mosquitos and are now established in virtually all tropical and sub-tropical regions of the world.
 They inhabit streams, rivers, pools, lakes and estuary environments.

-Livebearers are top to mid-water swimmers and can be kept in aquariums of 2.5 to 20 gallons, however, larger aquariums are easier to take care of and give the fish more room to swim.
+Livebearers are top to mid-water swimmers and most varieties can be kept in aquariums of 5 to 20 gallons, however, larger aquariums are easier to take care of and give the fish more room to swim.
 They will be less stressed and show their best colors in a well decorated, dark bottomed aquarium with moderate current.
 Keep a secure lid on the aquarium to prevent fish from jumping out if they feel scared or threatened.

+In general, livebearers are peaceful and make good community fish.
 Male livebearers can be aggressive towards each other and are constantly trying to mate, so a ratio of 2 to 3 females per male is advised to prevent excessive harassment of the females.
 Most livebearers live 5 to 7 years.
 Good tank mates include tetras, rasboras, danios, peaceful barbs and rainbowfish.
 Always consult an aquarium expert before buying any new fish for your aquarium.

-Livebearers are omnivores and need both vegetable matter and meat based foods.
+Livebearers are omnivores and need both vegetable matter and meat-based foods.
 They will thrive on Aqueon Tropical Flakes, Color Tropical Flakes and Spirulina Flakes, as well as Aqueon Betta Treat.
-Frozen and live foods can also be fed as treats or to help induce spawning and improve color.
+Frozen and live foods can also be fed as treats, or to help induce spawning and improve color.
 For best results, rotate their diet daily and feed only what they can consume in under 2 minutes, once or twice a day.

-Breeding Level - Easy
+Livebearers Breeding Level - Easy